collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration

-* If you have write permission to a repo, you can directly change the repo
+* If you have write permission to a repo, you can directly change the repo without submitting a request (pull request)
 * It doesn't matter what kind of repo you are contributing to, whether or not you have write permission to a repo determines how you contribute to it

 <!--
-* There is often a level of trust involved, for instance, if you are added to an organization as a maintainer -->
+Definition of write
+We're talking about "write" in the context of...
+-->

 </td></tr>